 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î PSHE lessons and assemblies include all our pupils.
 The SENCO coordinates provision for pupils with wellbeing, emotional, physical and mental health needs.
 TIS (Trauma Informed Schools) sessions are included in this provision.
 Children are encouraged to support each other in the playground environment.
 Pupil issues are dealt with by trained staff, as they arise.
 Risk assessments are made to ensure the wellbeing of all pupils.
-The school uses a progressive combination of activities to help children develop their own ability to risk assess, to explore different ways to keep themselves safe and to be healthy e.g. mindfulness, yoga, regular woodland skills sessions, beach and water safety sessions and tasters in adventurous activities.
-Our real project curriculum means children have opportunities to explore real life experiences.
-Every effort is made to ensure all these activities are inclusive.
-Vulnerable pupils can access quiet areas to take time out and find support (Thrive room).
-Nurture groups, involving life skills can be provided. e.g. cooking activities, Time to Talk, Thrive.
-These address issues such as: TAC - Early Support meetings and reviews are supported by a range of agencies including the school nurse.
-Additional support for pupils can be Requested.
+The school uses a progressive combination of activities to help children develop their own ability to risk assess, to explore different ways to keep themselves safe and to be healthy e.g. mindfulness, yoga, regular woodland skills sessions, beach and water safety sessions and tasters Vulnerable pupils can access quiet areas to take time out and find support.
+Nurture groups, involving life skills can be provided. e.g. cooking activities, Time to Talk, TIS (Trauma Informed Schools).
+These address issues such as: • Self esteem • Social skills • Life skills • Anger management Fun fit Club is also provided to individual pupils to aid resilience, coordination and emotional well-being.
+Bereavement counselling is available.
+TAC - Early Support meetings and reviews are supported by a range of agencies including the school nurse.
+Additional support for pupils can be requested.
 Information about these is available from the Cornwall County Council Local Offer.
+Referrals to CAMHs (Child and Adolescent Mental Health Services) can be made and support provided if deemed appropriate.
 Students with specific medical conditions have Individual Health Care Plan.